jontumalle/spoon-card/README.md

 # spoon-card
-Access your recipes anywhere through this web-app
+Access your recipes anywhere through this web-app.
+This project is done in collaboration with Randy Tumalle.